delta-io/delta-rs/docs/usage/writing/index.md

 ## Bounding memory when the object store is slow

-When a data file reaches its target size, the writer uploads it in the background and starts the next file right away.
-Each pending upload holds that file's bytes in memory until the object store has accepted them.
-If the store is slower than the writer, those pending uploads would pile up, so `deltalake` caps the bytes they may hold.
+When a data file reaches its target size, the writer uploads it in the background and starts the next file at once.
+Each pending upload holds that file's bytes until the store accepts them.
+A slow store would let them pile up, so `deltalake` caps the bytes they may hold.

+The cap is a ceiling, not a reservation.
+A store that keeps up never reaches it.
+Once uploads do fall behind, the write waits for one to land before it starts another file, and that backpressure reaches the data source.

-The cap defaults to a quarter of the memory the process may use, which is the container's memory limit where one is set and total system memory otherwise.
-That share is held between four and thirty two times `target_file_size`.
-Below four, only one upload could run at a time; above thirty two, a larger cap does not measurably go faster.
-If the lower bound has to raise the share, `deltalake` logs a warning that the target file size is large for the memory available.
+By default the cap is a quarter of the memory the process may use — the container limit if there is one, otherwise total system memory — held between 4 and 32 times `target_file_size`.
+Below 4, uploads run one at a time.
+Above 32 they do not go faster, because how many keep a store busy depends on its request concurrency, and stores saturate well below 32.
+At the default 100 MiB `target_file_size` the upper bound is 3.2 GiB, so the memory share only lowers the cap under about 13 GiB of RAM.
+If the lower bound raises the share instead, `deltalake` warns that the target file size is large for the memory available.

-Set the environment variable `DELTARS_MAX_IN_FLIGHT_UPLOAD_BYTES` to a number of bytes to choose the cap yourself, or to `-1` to remove it entirely.
-It is read when a write starts, so it can differ between writes.
-Once the cap is reached, a write waits for an upload to land before it rolls another file, and that backpressure reaches the data source.
-A single file larger than the whole cap is still uploaded, on its own.
+Set `DELTARS_MAX_IN_FLIGHT_UPLOAD_BYTES` to a byte count to choose the cap yourself, or to `-1` to remove it. `deltalake` reads it when a write starts, so it can differ between writes.
+Keep it above a few times `target_file_size`: a larger file takes the whole cap and still uploads, but then uploads run one at a time.

-The cap covers one write call.
-Every writer in that call shares it, including the change data feed writer and all partition writers, so a partitioned write does not multiply it.
-Two writes running at the same time in one process each get their own.
+One cap covers one write call.
+Every writer in it shares the cap, including the change data feed writer and all partition writers, so a partitioned write does not multiply it.
+Concurrent writes each get their own.
+Files still open, one per partition value, hold their current row group outside the cap.

 ``` python
 import os